-3. Register for webinars – Register to attend live webinars or watch the recordings.
+3. Watch webinars – Attend live webinars or watch the recordings.

 4. Specialized boards – Connect with others who are writing in similar genres or setting novels in similar time periods to exchange ideas.

-1. You can create your Student Forum account anytime once you have received your curriculum order receipt or shipment.
-The receipt and packing slip both list your unique curriculum license number, which you will need to complete your forum sign-up.*
+1. You can create your Student Forum account anytime once your order has shipped.
+The shipment notification email lists your unique curriculum license number, which you will need to complete your Forum sign-up.*

 2. When you have your curriculum license number handy, create an account.